 These resources can help facilitate your transfer to Iowa:

-Students should transfer no later than the beginning of their second year if they want to complete the major in four years.
+The informatics major takes a minimum of six semesters to complete; students should transfer no later than the beginning of their second year if they want to complete the major in four years.

 Transfer students with an AA degree from an Iowa Community College, or Black Hawk College in Illinois, will enter the University having fulfilled all of the General Education Program requirements (except World Language and Diversity & Inclusion) in the College of Liberal Arts and Sciences.